Kim Ji-won (novelist)

 Kim Jiwon (Korean: 김지원; November 10, 1943 – January 30, 2013) was a South Korean writer.

 Life

 Kim Jiwon was raised in a literary family.
-She was born in 1943 in Gyeonggi Province to Choe Jeong-hui, one of the most popular female Korean writers in the twentieth century, and Kim Dong-hwan, a famous poet.
+She was born in 1943 in Keiki-dō (Gyeonggi Province), Korea, Empire of Japan to Choe Jeong-hui, one of the most popular female Korean writers in the twentieth century, and Kim Dong-hwan, a famous poet.
 Kim's sister, Kim Chae-won, is also a writer.
 Kim Jiwon graduated from Ehwa University in 1965, emigrated to New York City, USA in 1973, and published her first story in 1974.
 She lived in New York from the 1970s until her death.

 Work

 Kim wrote primarily about women in failed relationships with husbands (A Certain Beginning in 1974 and Lullaby in 1979).
 In A Certain Beginning a woman is hopelessly trapped between social expectations of money and relationships.
 Set in the United States, the story features the protagonist, Yun-ja, agreeing to marry Chong-il so that he can get a green card.
 Middled-aged and having been left by her first husband, Yun-ja hopes that the wedding will actually work out, both because it would be a welcome change and because she yearns for a better apartment.
 While both Yun-ja and Chong-il seem open to this possibility at first, Chong-il comes to see his arrangement as the purchase of an aging prostitute.
 Women are portrayed as having only their bodies as assets and, although Yun-ja makes a brave statement of independence at the end of the book, it seems an empty statement given her feelings of vulnerability related to her previous marriage, age, and physical condition.

 Kim's story Almaden is similar: a Korean woman living in New York is unhappy with her marriage and life.
 At the liquor store where she and her husband work, a regular client becomes the focus of her dreams of relationship.
 She becomes increasingly unhappy with her real life but, when her fantasy lover disappears, she is left back in her initial position, hoping that someone else will come to rescue her from her plight.